the white chocolate in a heatproof bowl over simmering water, stirring until melted. Set aside and keep warm.

-In a heavy-bottomed saucepan, heat the half-and-half, cream, vanilla seeds and pod, orange zest
+In a heavy-bottomed saucepan, heat the half-and-half, cream, vanilla seeds and pod

 , spices, and salt over low heat until it comes to a boil.
 Stir occasionally to prevent scorching.
 Remove from the heat, cover, and steep